 Ravens consume a large variety of plant and animal matter, including carrion.
 At CuriOdyssey, they are served soaked dog kibble, fruits, vegetables, Peanut Butter Crumble, mice, rats, chick, quail, rabbit, fish, mealworms, crickets, nuts, and hard boiled egg.

 In the Wild: 10 to 15 years on average, recorded up to 20+ years.

 In Captivity: 40 years on average, but older individuals have been recorded.

 Found in a variety of habitats from treeless tundra, coastal sea banks, rocky cliffs, mountain forests, desert canyons, and open plains. ravens can be found all over the world- Greenland and North America, down through Mexico and into Nicaragua, Iceland, Scandinavia, and northern Europe, east through central Asia and down into the Himalayas and India, and northwest Africa.

-No special status.
+No special wildlife conservation status.
 Ravens have been killed for damage done to crops.
 The Migratory Bird Treaty was amended in 1972 to include corvids, thus giving federal protection to these species.